octobercms/docs/cms-pages.md

     {{ form_close() }}
     <p>Last submitted value: {{ lastValue }}</p>

-The onHandleForm function can be defined in the page or layout [PHP section](themes#php-section) in the following way:
+The `onHandleForm` function can be defined in the page or layout [PHP section](themes#php-section), like so:

     function onHandleForm()
     {
         $this['lastValue'] = post('value');
     }

-The handler loads the value with the `post` function and initializes the page `lastValue` attribute variable which is displayed below the form in the first example.
+The handler loads the value with the `post` function and initializes the page's `lastValue` attribute variable which is displayed below the form in the first example.

-> **Note:** If a handler with a same name is defined in the page layout, page and a page [component](components) October will execute the page handler.
+> **Note:** If a handler with the same name is defined in the page layout, the page, and a page [component](components), October will execute the page handler.
 If a handler is defined in a component and a layout, the layout handler will be executed.
 The handler precedence is: page, layout, component.

-If you want to refer to a handler defined in a specific [component](components), use the component name or alias in the handler reference:
+If you want to refer to a handler defined in a specific [component](components), use the component's name or alias in the handler reference:

     {{ form_open({ request: 'myComponent::onHandleForm' }) }}

 <a name="404-page"></a>
 ## 404 page

-If the theme contains a page with the URL `/404` it is displayed when the system can't find a requested page.
+If the theme contains a page with the URL `/404`, it is displayed when the system can't find a requested page.

 <a name="error-page"></a>
 ## Error page

-By default any errors will be shown with a detailed error page containing the file contents, line number and stack trace where the error occurred.
-You can display a custom error page by setting the configuration value `debug` to **false** in the `config/app.php` script and creating a page with the URL `/error`.
+By default, any errors will be shown with a detailed error page containing the file contents, line number, and stack trace where the error occurred.
+You can display a custom error page by setting the configuration value `debug` to **false** in the `config/app.php` script, and creating a page with the URL `/error`.

 <a name="page-variables"></a>
 ## Page variables

-The properties of a page can be accessed in the [PHP code section](../cms/themes#php-section) or [Components](../cms/components) by referencing `$this->page`.
+The properties of a page can be accessed in the [PHP code section](../cms/themes#php-section), or [Components](../cms/components) by referencing `$this->page`.

     function onEnd()
     {